nicola-20/BE-northcoders-news/README.md

 # Has functionality to sort using a query
 # e.g: `/api/topics?sort=title&by=asc`

-# Displays in pages, which can be set using a query (defaults to view first page and display 10 items per page)
+# Displays in pages which can be set using a query (defaults to view first page and display 10 items per page)
 # e.g: `/api/topics?limit=10&page=1`
 ```